Default S3 method

 Details

-Stage count is determined by length(stage_cost).
-Two dispatch dimensions:
+Stage count is determined by length(stage_cost):

 One or more stage sizes can be fixed, leaving the remaining stage(s) to be optimized or derived from the constraint.
 For 2-stage designs, at most one stage may be fixed.
 For 3-stage designs, up to two stages may be fixed; the remaining free stage is derived from the budget or CV constraint.